Forficula auricularia: Morphology

 Forficula auricularia have elongated flattened brownish-colored bodies, with a shield-shaped pronotum, two pairs of wings, and a pair of forceps-like cerci.
 They are about 12-15 mm long.
 The second tarsal segment, which is located on the leg, is lobed, extending distally below the third tarsal segment.
 The antenna consists of 11–14 segments, and the mouth parts are of the chewing type.

 An anatomical diagram of the common earwig can be found to the right.
 Section A represents the head, B represents the thorax, and C represents the abdomen.
 The numbers correspond to different body parts.
 1 is pointing to the pronotum (a plate-like structure that covers the thorax), and 2 is pointing to the elytra (tough outer wings used to protect the more delicate hind wings).
 3 is pointing to the delicate hind wings peeking out, and 4 is pointing to the abdomen.
 5 is pointing to the cerci (paired appendages on the abdomen of many insects).

 Taxonomy

-A detailed analysis of mitochondial DNA from specimens across Europe has established that Forficula auriculata is a complex of several morphologically indistinguishable species.
+A detailed analysis of mitochondrial DNA from specimens across Europe has established that Forficula auricularia is a complex of several morphologically indistinguishable species.
 There are at least four species in the Forficula auricularia complex: Forficula auricularia, Forficula dentata, Forficula mediterranea, and Forficula aeolica.

-The name Forficula auriculata applies to those found in Scandinavia and Central Europe, whereas Forficula dentata is the usual species found in the British Isles and Western Europe.
+The name Forficula auricularia applies to those found in Scandinavia and Central Europe, whereas Forficula dentata is the usual species found in the British Isles and Western Europe.
 There are several other members of the complex distinguished based on mitochondrial haplotypes.